BE-Network/terraform-provider-verity/openapi/docs/BundlesPatchRequestEndpointBundleValue.md

 `func (o *BundlesPatchRequestEndpointBundleValue) HasObjectProperties() bool`

 HasObjectProperties returns a boolean if a field has been set.

+### GetRgServices

+`func (o *BundlesPatchRequestEndpointBundleValue) GetRgServices() []BundlesPatchRequestEndpointBundleValueRgServicesInner`

+GetRgServices returns the RgServices field if non-nil, zero value otherwise.

+### GetRgServicesOk

+`func (o *BundlesPatchRequestEndpointBundleValue) GetRgServicesOk() (*[]BundlesPatchRequestEndpointBundleValueRgServicesInner, bool)`

+GetRgServicesOk returns a tuple with the RgServices field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRgServices

+`func (o *BundlesPatchRequestEndpointBundleValue) SetRgServices(v []BundlesPatchRequestEndpointBundleValueRgServicesInner)`

+SetRgServices sets RgServices field to given value.

+### HasRgServices

+`func (o *BundlesPatchRequestEndpointBundleValue) HasRgServices() bool`

+HasRgServices returns a boolean if a field has been set.

+### GetEnable

+`func (o *BundlesPatchRequestEndpointBundleValue) GetEnable() bool`

+GetEnable returns the Enable field if non-nil, zero value otherwise.

+### GetEnableOk

+`func (o *BundlesPatchRequestEndpointBundleValue) GetEnableOk() (*bool, bool)`

+GetEnableOk returns a tuple with the Enable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnable

+`func (o *BundlesPatchRequestEndpointBundleValue) SetEnable(v bool)`

+SetEnable sets Enable field to given value.

+### HasEnable

+`func (o *BundlesPatchRequestEndpointBundleValue) HasEnable() bool`

+HasEnable returns a boolean if a field has been set.

+### GetProtocol

+`func (o *BundlesPatchRequestEndpointBundleValue) GetProtocol() string`

+GetProtocol returns the Protocol field if non-nil, zero value otherwise.

+### GetProtocolOk

+`func (o *BundlesPatchRequestEndpointBundleValue) GetProtocolOk() (*string, bool)`

+GetProtocolOk returns a tuple with the Protocol field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProtocol

+`func (o *BundlesPatchRequestEndpointBundleValue) SetProtocol(v string)`

+SetProtocol sets Protocol field to given value.

+### HasProtocol

+`func (o *BundlesPatchRequestEndpointBundleValue) HasProtocol() bool`

+HasProtocol returns a boolean if a field has been set.

+### GetDeviceVoiceSettings

+`func (o *BundlesPatchRequestEndpointBundleValue) GetDeviceVoiceSettings() string`

+GetDeviceVoiceSettings returns the DeviceVoiceSettings field if non-nil, zero value otherwise.

+### GetDeviceVoiceSettingsOk

+`func (o *BundlesPatchRequestEndpointBundleValue) GetDeviceVoiceSettingsOk() (*string, bool)`

+GetDeviceVoiceSettingsOk returns a tuple with the DeviceVoiceSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceVoiceSettings

+`func (o *BundlesPatchRequestEndpointBundleValue) SetDeviceVoiceSettings(v string)`

+SetDeviceVoiceSettings sets DeviceVoiceSettings field to given value.

+### HasDeviceVoiceSettings

+`func (o *BundlesPatchRequestEndpointBundleValue) HasDeviceVoiceSettings() bool`

+HasDeviceVoiceSettings returns a boolean if a field has been set.

+### GetDeviceVoiceSettingsRefType

+`func (o *BundlesPatchRequestEndpointBundleValue) GetDeviceVoiceSettingsRefType() string`

+GetDeviceVoiceSettingsRefType returns the DeviceVoiceSettingsRefType field if non-nil, zero value otherwise.

+### GetDeviceVoiceSettingsRefTypeOk

+`func (o *BundlesPatchRequestEndpointBundleValue) GetDeviceVoiceSettingsRefTypeOk() (*string, bool)`

+GetDeviceVoiceSettingsRefTypeOk returns a tuple with the DeviceVoiceSettingsRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceVoiceSettingsRefType

+`func (o *BundlesPatchRequestEndpointBundleValue) SetDeviceVoiceSettingsRefType(v string)`

+SetDeviceVoiceSettingsRefType sets DeviceVoiceSettingsRefType field to given value.

+### HasDeviceVoiceSettingsRefType

+`func (o *BundlesPatchRequestEndpointBundleValue) HasDeviceVoiceSettingsRefType() bool`

+HasDeviceVoiceSettingsRefType returns a boolean if a field has been set.

+### GetVoicePortProfilePaths

+`func (o *BundlesPatchRequestEndpointBundleValue) GetVoicePortProfilePaths() []BundlesPatchRequestEndpointBundleValueVoicePortProfilePathsInner`

+GetVoicePortProfilePaths returns the VoicePortProfilePaths field if non-nil, zero value otherwise.

+### GetVoicePortProfilePathsOk

+`func (o *BundlesPatchRequestEndpointBundleValue) GetVoicePortProfilePathsOk() (*[]BundlesPatchRequestEndpointBundleValueVoicePortProfilePathsInner, bool)`

+GetVoicePortProfilePathsOk returns a tuple with the VoicePortProfilePaths field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVoicePortProfilePaths

+`func (o *BundlesPatchRequestEndpointBundleValue) SetVoicePortProfilePaths(v []BundlesPatchRequestEndpointBundleValueVoicePortProfilePathsInner)`

+SetVoicePortProfilePaths sets VoicePortProfilePaths field to given value.

+### HasVoicePortProfilePaths

+`func (o *BundlesPatchRequestEndpointBundleValue) HasVoicePortProfilePaths() bool`

+HasVoicePortProfilePaths returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)